ProjectCollection-RMAD-2022/ProjectReact-2022/README.md

-# NoteTaker - 2022 - A demo react application with Firebase integration
+# NoteTaker - 2022 - A demo React application with Firebase integration

 # Overview